Create Plugins

 New Plugin

-Step 3: Fill Out the Plugin Creation Form
+Step 3: Fill out the Plugin Creation Form

 A form will open with the following fields: